 Slow Cooker Chicken Bone Broth Recipe will help you make the most nutritious soups for your family and friends.
+It’s simple to make and much better for you than the store-bought cartons.

 “Soup is a lot like a family.
 Each ingredient enhances the others; each batch has its own characteristics; and it needs time to simmer to reach full flavor.” – Marge Kennedy

-It’s so simple and inexpensive to make it, you will no longer buy those boxes of broth.
+Slow cooker chicken bone broth is so simple and inexpensive to make it, you will no longer buy those boxes of broth.

 Making my own soup stock was one of the easiest ways I found to save a little extra money.
 Once you get in the habit of saving leftover peels and ends, making your own homemade bone broth with chicken is a breeze.